Focus respectfully acknowledges that we live and work on the traditional lands of the Lək̓ʷəŋən peoples, known today as

 We encourage readers to participate in FOCUS by registering on the site, even if you do not subscribe or otherwise contribute.
-That will allow you to receive our emailed newsletters which include a list of recent stories.
-We also welcome all readers to comment, respectfully, below any story to further the conversation.
-As well, you email us at email@example.com or through the contact button to let us know what you think and what you want from us.
-FOCUS exists to serve its community of readers.
+We also welcome all readers to comment, respectfully, below any story to further the conversation—or send us your citizen journalism or commentary.
+You can also email us at email@example.com or through the contact button.

 Though we are primarily reader funded, we do carry a small number of local advertisers who support FOCUS’ work.
 Advertisements on the site do not imply an endorsement of the products, events, or campaigns being advertised, and advertisers have no input on our editorial decisions.

 In 2020, for the first time ever, we received a “Special Measures in Journalism” grant from Heritage Canada which we used to help us pay our writers.
 In 2021 we received an additional funding from Heritage Canada's Canada Periodical Fund, which was used towards content.

 A healthy community—indeed a healthy democracy—requires strong media outlets holding the powers-that-be, whether corporate or government, to account.
 With readers’ support FOCUS can keep Victorians well-informed through original writing on important issues.

 We welcome your comments and inquiries either by phone or through the website’s contact button.
-And of course, your donations.
+And of course, your donations, including your written submissions.

-Donations can be made through our “Subscriptions” page, by calling us at 250-388-7231, or sending an e-transfer to firstname.lastname@example.org.
+Donations of funds can be made through our “Subscriptions” page, by calling us at 250-888-7172, or sending an e-transfer to firstname.lastname@example.org.

 Thank you for your support!
 Please keep well and keep reading.